 Brodie said: ‘I am delighted that my music is able to help such a worthwhile cause, and I would be thrilled if Summer Breeze were to become a favourite song with sailing enthusiasts around the world, both disabled and able-bodied.”

 The CD sold around the world, including Canada, The USA, Brazil and Hong Kong.
 It is still available at:

 “We hope the CD proves successful.”
 Tom MacSweeney, RTE Radio 1

 Details of airplay can be found on the page ‘airplay‘.

 In 2014, Brodie recorded on a CD which was at the heart of a fundraiser for the Haemotology Unit of Ealing Hospital, UK where he had been a patient.
 On it were popular Christmas songs, some of which can be heard on the page ‘christmas songs‘ on this website.

 Since then, he has taken courses in singing jazz standards which led him to perform these and other types of songs at open mic evenings and at end-of-year concerts.
 He is now part of a trio singing mainly pop songs from the 60s and 70s in close harmony.
 The newly-named trio, Factory Reset, has been performing at open mic evenings.

-Another project is the co-writing of a stage musical.
+Another project is the promotion of my late mother’s songs.
 Watch this space …